-In the U.S.: Access the employee handbook on the intranet from Career and Benefits or Policy Central.
+In the U.S.: Access the employee handbook on the intranet from Policy Central on Principal Passport or use the links below.

 If you work at a location that has its own handbook or at a location outside the U.S., contact your local Human Resources department.